-The diagnosis of Marfan syndrome can be difficult as many of the features are also identified in normal population, features appear in an age-dependent manner and there is substantial phenotypic variability between the patients.
-There is also considerable overlap with other connective-tissue disorders such as congenital contractural arachnodactyly (CCA), Loeys-Dietz syndrome (LDS), Ehlers-Danlos syndrome, arterial tortuosity syndrome and Shprintzen-Goldberg syndrome.
-The Marfan Panel is designed as a genetic diagnostic tool for patients suffering from clinical features of Marfan syndrome.
-The two major features of Marfan syndrome are vision problems caused by a dislocated lens (ectopia lentis) in one or both eyes and aortic aneurysms and dissection.
+The diagnosis of Marfan syndrome can be difficult as many of the features are also identified in normal population, features may appear in an age-dependent manner and there is substantial phenotypic variability between patients.
+There is also considerable overlap with other connective-tissue disorders such as Loeys-Dietz syndrome (LDS), Ehlers-Danlos syndromes, arterial tortuosity syndrome, Shprintzen-Goldberg syndrome and congenital contractural arachnodactyly (CCA).
+The Marfan Syndrome Panel is designed as a genetic diagnostic tool for patients with clinical features of Marfan syndrome.
+The two major features of Marfan syndrome are vision problems caused by a dislocated lens (ectopia lentis) in one or both eyes and arterial aneurysms and dissection involving especially aorta.
 Aortic aneurysm and dissection can be life threatening.
-Mitral valve regurgitation is another cardiovascular defect associated with disorder.
+Mitral valve regurgitation is another cardiovascular issue associated with disorder.
 Individuals with Marfan syndrome are usually tall and slender, have elongated fingers and toes, and have an arm span that exceeds their body height.
 Other common features include crowded teeth, a long and narrow face, dural ectasia, an abnormal curvature of the spine, and chest abnormalities.
 The features of Marfan syndrome can become apparent anytime between infancy and adulthood.
-Depending on the onset and severity of signs and symptoms, Marfan syndrome can be fatal early in life; however, the majority of affected individuals survive into mid- to late adulthood.
+Depending on the age of diagnosis and severity of symptoms, Marfan syndrome can be fatal early in life; however, the majority of affected individuals survive into mid- to late adulthood.

 |ADAMTSL4||Ectopia lentis, isolated||AR||10||20|